hlong24399/DIY-Home-Camera-Project/README.md

   * Camera can be rotated by using remote control, so that you can always find the perfect angle effortlessly.
   * The video can be live-monitored all the time everywhere on the world.
+  * Once the system is built, it needs 1 press of a button to get going!
 ## Tools needed

 1. Rasperri Pi (model 3 and 4)